altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 Normally, the ActorRef shields the underlying Actor instance from the outside,
 - the only communications channel is the actor’s mailbox.
-- This restriction is an impediment to unit testing, which led to the inception of the TestActorRef.
+- This restriction is an impediment to unit testing, which led to the inception of the `TestActorRef`.
 - This special type of reference is designed specifically for test purposes and allows access to the actor in two ways:
 - either by obtaining a reference to the underlying actor instance,
 - or by invoking or querying the actor’s behaviour (receive).